-The Company has incurred substantial financial losses from operations during the six-month period ended June 30, 2001 and the year ended December 31, 2000 and correspondingly has experienced a substantial decrease in its overall shareholders' equity.
-While the Company's cash flow from operations has improved from a deficit of \$14.1 million in the first six months of 2000 to a positive \$1.5 million in the first six months of 2001 and the Company is able to fund its daily operations and, to a limited extent, its share of investment in additional portfolio purchases, it is dependent on its revolving line of credit or the infusion of additional capital to fund the Company's share of significant additional portfolio purchases.
-Such line of credit expires April 2002, and its renewal is predicated on the continued willingness of shareholders of the Company to provide a necessary financial guarantee (Note 7).
-The
+The Company has incurred substantial financial losses during the nine-month period ended September 30, 2001 and the year ended December 31, 2000, and correspondingly has experienced a substantial decrease in its overall stockholders' equity.
+While the Company's cash flow from operations has improved from a deficit of \$15.1 million in the first nine months of 2000 to a positive \$2.4 million in the first nine months of 2001 and the Company is able to fund its daily operations and, to a limited extent, its share of investment in additional portfolio purchases, it is dependent on its revolving line of credit and the infusion of additional capital to fund the Company's share of significant additional portfolio purchases.
+Its line of credit expires April 2002, and its renewal is predicated on the continued willingness of certain shareholders of the Company to provide a necessary financial guarantee (Note 7).
+The Company is in violation of its net worth and minimum cash collection covenants under its Warehouse facility and Securitization 99-1 Financing agreements (Note 5) although it has been reappointed as servicer through

-Company is in violation of its net worth and minimum cash collection covenants under its Warehouse facility (Note 5) and Securitization 99-1 Financing (Note 5) although it has been reappointed as servicer for the month of October, consistent with past practice.
-The Company is in violation under its net worth covenant with its third party servicing agreement (Note 11).
+December 31, 2001, consistent with past practice.
+The Company is also in violation of its net worth covenant under its third party servicing agreement (Note 11).
 The Company depends on these servicing agreements to fund its operations.
-In addition, the Company is in violation of its net worth agreement on its new Secured Financing facility for which it has received a waiver through December 31, 2001.
+In addition, the Company is in violation of its net worth covenant under its new secured financing facility (Note 7) for which it has received a waiver stipulating a minimum net worth of \$0.1 million through December 31, 2001.
 The Company is dependent upon this facility to fund additional purchases of portfolios.
-If the Company is unable to continue to maintain its existing credit facilities through forbearance of covenant violations; to obtain additional financing and capital as needed; to continue as servicer under its Warehouse facility and Securitization 99-1 Financing; and to continue as servicer under its third party servicing agreement, the Company may be required to (i) sell certain of its receivable portfolios for cash, (ii) reduce the number of employees and overall scope of operations, (iv) reduce any future capital expenditures, (v) cease purchasing additional receivables or, under the worst of circumstances, (vi) pursue strategic alternatives such as a sale, merger or recapitalization of the Company or Midland Credit or seek protection under reorganization, insolvency or similar laws.
+If the Company is unable to continue to maintain its existing credit facilities through forbearance of covenant violations; to obtain additional financing and capital as needed; to continue as servicer under its Warehouse facility and Securitization 99-1 Financing; and to continue as servicer under its third party servicing agreement, the Company may be required to (i) sell certain of its receivable portfolios for cash, (ii) raise additional capital, (iii) reduce the number of employees and overall scope of operations, (iv) reduce any future capital expenditures, (v) cease purchasing additional receivables or, under the worst of circumstances, (vi) pursue strategic alternatives such as a sale, merger or recapitalization of the Company or Midland Credit or seek protection under reorganization, insolvency or similar laws.